exercism/v3/languages/csharp/exercises/concept/constructors/.meta/design.md

 - `classes`: know how to work with classes.
 - `numbers`: know how compare numbers.
-- `conditionals`: know how to do conditional logic.
+- `conditionals-if`: know how to do conditional logic.
 - `while-loops`: know how to use `while` loops.